rust-lang/rust/doc/tutorial.md

 live inside a function.
 Rust programs can also be compiled as libraries, and included in other programs.

-## Using the rust tool

-While using `rustc` directly to generate your executables, and then running them manually is a perfectly valid way to test your code, for smaller projects, prototypes, or if you're a beginner, it might be more convenient to use the `rust` tool.

-The `rust` tool provides central access to the other rust tools, as well as handy shortcuts for directly running source files.
-For example, if you have a file `foo.rs` in your current directory, `rust run foo.rs` would attempt to compile it and, if successful, directly run the resulting binary.

-To get a list of all available commands, simply call `rust` without any argument.

 ## Editing Rust code

 There are vim highlighting and indentation scripts in the Rust source